Wolf3s/xbmc4xbox-python/python/Doc/library/binascii.rst

 .. function:: b2a_base64(data)

    Convert binary data to a line of ASCII characters in base64 coding.
 The return value is the converted line, including a newline char.
-The newline is added because the original use case for this function was to feed it a series of 57 byte input lines to get output lines that conform to the MIME-base64 standard.
-Otherwise the output conforms to :rfc:`3548`.
+The length of *data* should be at most 57 to adhere to the base64 standard.

-.. function:: a2b_qp(string[, header])
+.. function:: a2b_qp(string, header=False)

    Convert a block of quoted-printable data back to binary and return the binary data.
 More than one line may be passed at a time.
 If the optional argument *header* is present and true, underscores will be decoded as spaces.

+   .. versionchanged:: 3.2
+      Accept only bytestring or bytearray objects as input.

-.. function:: b2a_qp(data[, quotetabs, istext, header])
+.. function:: b2a_qp(data, quotetabs=False, istext=True, header=False)

    Convert binary data to a line(s) of ASCII characters in quoted-printable encoding.
 The return value is the converted line(s).
 If the optional argument